7Block Labs

 Workflow:

-2. Hashes and access permissions are recorded on the blockchain via smart contracts.
+2. We log the hashes and access permissions right on the blockchain using smart contracts.

-Example: A hospital encrypts patient scans and stores them in an IPFS node.
-The IPFS hash and access policy are stored on a Hyperledger Fabric network, with smart contracts governing access rights.
+Example: Imagine a hospital that encrypts patient scans and saves them in an IPFS node.
+The corresponding IPFS hash and access policy are securely kept on a Hyperledger Fabric network, where smart contracts manage who can access the data.

 Pattern 2: Fully Permissioned Blockchain with Data Anchoring